Practical guides for real screenshot workflows.

 How to add a browser frame to a screenshot

-Best for portfolios, changelogs, landing pages, and Build in Public posts.How to create professional website mockups for your portfolio
+Best for Windows teams shipping bug reports, help docs, and release visuals.How to create professional website mockups for your portfolio

 Add browser frames, gradients, and retina-quality exports to your screenshots so your portfolio looks finished, not flat.